Small Charcuterie Board

 Sweets/extras

 Chocolate is always a good idea in my opinion.
 For small boards, I’d choose 0-2 sweets/extras options.
-These help to act as filler for those blank spots in your board, and add variety and garnish for your board.
+These help to act as filler for those blank spots in your board, and add variety and garnish to your board.

-- Chocolate: chocolate covered raisins, chocolate covered pretzels, chocolated covered bark, chocolate covered nuts, chocolate covered graham crackers.
+- Chocolate: chocolate-covered raisins, chocolate-covered pretzels, chocolated-covered bark, chocolate-covered nuts, chocolate-covered graham crackers.

-- Candy: candied nuts, caramel popcorn, cookies, yogurt covered pretzels.
+- Candy: candied nuts, caramel popcorn, cookies, yogurt-covered pretzels.

 - Savory: olives, sage leaves, nuts.